Dnieper–Carpathian offensive: Proskurov–Chernovtsy offensive

+On 17 April 1944, due to exhaustion, the arrival of German reinforcements, and the deployment of the recently mobilized Hungarian 1st Army, the Stavka ordered the 1st Ukrainian Front to dig in and transition to the defense.
+Operating in conditions of rasputitsa, the 1st Ukrainian Front had advanced between 80 and 350 kilometers from March to April 1944, recapturing vast territories and major cities of regional significance: Vinnytsia, Proskurov, Kamenets-Podolsky, Chernovtsy and Tarnopol.
+By advancing to the foothills of the Carpathian Mountains, the Red Army split the strategic front of Army Group South in two.
+This split and the loss of vital railways severely disrupted the flow of German logistics, forcing most of subsequent German supply movements to the southern wing to be carried out using the long roundabout route through Romania.

 Uman–Botoshany offensive

 On March 5 Koniev launched the Uman–Botoshany offensive, advancing rapidly and soon cutting off the supply line for First Panzer Army by capturing Chortkov on March 23.
 On March 10, the 2nd Ukrainian Front destroyed two Panzer Corps by capturing them at the fall of Uman.

 Bereznegovatoye–Snigirevka offensive

 Malinovsky joined with the Bereznegovatoye–Snigirevka offensive the next day, while Tolbukhin was detached to begin preparations for the Crimean offensive.
 The 3rd Ukrainian Front was advancing on Odessa and into the Romanian-administered Transnistria.
 After three days of heavy fighting, his spearheading 8th Guards Army had advanced only 5 mi, but it had broken the crust of Karl-Adolf Hollidt's Sixth Army, and quickly advanced 25 mi towards Novyi Buh, nearly encircling the defenders.
 Despite Hitler's orders forbidding retreat, German forces fell back to the Bug River by March 11.
 The same day, Hollidt managed to break out from his encirclement – primarily because Malinovsky had divided his forces at Nikolaev – and was able to improvise a defensive line on the Bug by March 21.
 However, he had lost Hitler's confidence, and was sacked, to be replaced with Maximilian de Angelis.
 On March 28, pressed hard all over the line, German troops began to fall back from the Bug.